zioroboco/phyla/README.md

 ## Principles

   - templating and maintenance deserves a better developer experience
-  - generator outcomes should be testable and compose scalably
+  - generator outcomes should be well-tested and composable
-  - package registries can be used to asynchronously push updates to projects
+  - updates can be pushed asynchronously via packages
-  - supply-chain vulnerabilities exist — needless dependencies are a liability
-  - node, npm packages, typescript and esm are the right tools for this job!
+  - node, typescript and esm are the right tools for the job

 ## Concepts